abmakes/100-days-of-code/README.md

 - [A travel journal](https://scrimba.com/scrim/cod0944519b723483f05f0e04)

-Next, I might try build something of my own woth react and deploy it on Netlify before I move on with this course.
+Next, I might try build something of my own with react and deploy it on Netlify before I move on with this course.

+## Day 9&10 - Portfolio design and netlify

+Spent a lot of time in Figma working on my portfolio design.
+Trying to make it my own resulted in a lot of pizza on the page.
+Created a quick React App and learned to deploy on Netlify.
+The app is terrible, not responsive and basically a static page.
+But I'm excited to add some functionality in the next week.
+Also worked on some CSS animation techniques for text reveals, see this [codepen](https://codepen.io/abmakes/pen/bGLRrjG).